 Precision is key in most sewing projects, especially patchwork.
 However it’s not always easy to keep your stitching as straight.
 I’ve picked out a few of my favourite sewing machine feet which will help you achieve accurate stitching.
-My machine is a Janome (TXL607) so those pictured are Janome feet but most sewing machine manufacturers will have similar feet available.
+My machine is a Janome (TXL607) so those pictured are Janome feet but most sewing machine manufacturers will have similar sewing machine feet available.

 Quarter Inch Foot

 This is my most used sewing machine foot, it ensures you a have an accurate ¼ inch seam which is ideal for patchwork but also for most other kinds of sewing too.
 It doesn’t require any special instructions, just clip it on and align the edge to the edge of your fabric then sew.
 Gives you a perfectly accurate ¼ seam every single time.
 I frequently use my quarter inch foot for topstitching too.
 I highly recommend buying one of these feet, it will get a lot of use!

 When you are sewing multiple layers of fabric or slippery fabrics it can be had to maintain accurate stitching.
 Sometimes the layers come apart or the fabric moves around under your needle.
 The walking foot helps your fabrics feed through evenly.
 There’s also a handy guide bar you can adjust on the side of the foot to help you keep quilting lines equally spaced to.

 This handy twin set from Janome gives you two sewing machine feet which turn your fabric edge up and feeds it under the needle so you can stitch a rolled hem.
 It does require you feeding the fabric through straight to keep an even hem but it’s much quicker and easier than pressing the hem and then trying to stitch a straight line.